marcardioid/GuildWars2API-Python/README.md

 - /v2/traits
 - /v2/worlds

-Up next: support for endpoint /v2/account and backwards compatibility with /v1/ endpoints that are not in /v2/.
+Up next: backwards compatibility with /v1/ endpoints that are not in /v2/.

 ## Additional functionality